chandrakantap/mithrems/README.txt

 Groovy and Java used when writing test script.

-Event name and participants name are not case-sensitive and will be converted tp uppercase upon creation I do no override equals and hashcode for Event model as it is not required yet.
+Event name and participants name are not case-sensitive and will be converted tp uppercase upon creation

-I could not write test classes for Driver classes as it takes input from system and for time constraints.

 Q: How to compile?
 A: 1. extract the zip file in any folder (e.g. ~/codechallenge/cpal/)